ADFAS Brisbane River

 ABN: 21 339 806 033

 ADFAS Brisbane River provides a yearly programme of eight illustrated lectures given by six overseas and two Australian lecturers all chosen for their communication skills and expert knowledge in their fields.
 Additionally three Interest Events are held where topics are examined in more detail.

-The annual membership fee provides access to the eight lectures, which are followed by friendly conversation and refreshments, and to the special Christmas Morning Tea following the Annual General Meeting.
-Our Interest Events are limited in attendee numbers and have a modest separate charge of $60 each which covers the lectures and refreshments.
+Our annual membership fee provides access to the eight lectures, which are followed by friendly conversation and refreshments, and to the special Christmas Morning Tea following the Annual General Meeting.
+Our Interest Events are limited in attendee numbers and have a modest separate charge which covers the lectures and refreshments.

 Anyone with an interest in the arts or who wishes to develop an interest in the arts is very welcome to join.
 No prior knowledge is needed and the lectures are very accessible.
 Our friendly members all have one thing in common – an interest in learning more about the arts.